ldanielswakman/harvest-website/_sections/careers.markdown

 apply_email: contact@harvest-mobile.com
 positions:
 - title: Account Manager - Performance Marketing (remote)
+  text: |-
-  text: "**Harvest** is a mobile performance marketing agency started by a team of
+    **Harvest** is a mobile performance marketing agency started by a team of industry experts who saw a need in the industry for a more strict approach to client services and traffic quality.

-    industry experts who saw a need in the industry for a more strict approach to client services and traffic quality.\n\nWe currently focus our media buying efforts on providing user acquisition to mobile apps.
-However, we are expanding into new verticals within the mobile performance marketing industry and we're looking for additional, creative team members to create that future together.\n\n**Harvest** members work remotely from various locations in the USA & UK/Germany based on flexible conditions and strong teamwork.
-If you're looking to grow a new startup while working from any location in the world on your own terms, this will be a great fit for you.\n\n**Your tasks**\n\n* Identifying new leads and opportunities\n* Closing new advertising deals and maintaining a strong pipeline of accounts coming in\n* Maintaining existing business and relationships with your contacts\n* Representing **Harvest** at international industry trade shows and networking events\n* Supporting the team as a part of additional projects\n* Presenting our product's value to the clients and being able to provide them with technical feedback when requested\n\n**Your profile**\n\n* Relevant experience within the mobile marketing industry (minimum one year)\n* Ability to work independently just as well as a part of a bigger team\n* Basic knowledge of sales procedures and CRMs\n* Superior communication and great presentation skills\n* A strong personal network would be a big plus\n* Fluent English, additional languages are a plus\n* Well-travelled, open-minded and outgoing personality\n* On top of current industry trends\n\n  \n**What we offer**\n\n* Flexible working conditions - work from any location and manage your own time!\n* Flat and transparent hierarchy - you learn from everyone on the team and your tasks can be very varied\n* We cover any additional costs of travel, software and hardware needed\n* Competitive compensation and bonus structure\n* We grow with you - we're open to your suggestions and new business ideas"
+    We currently focus our media buying efforts on providing user acquisition to mobile apps.
+However, we are expanding into new verticals within the mobile performance marketing industry and we're looking for additional, creative team members to create that future together.

+    **Harvest** members work remotely from various locations in the USA & UK/Germany based on flexible conditions and strong teamwork.
+If you're looking to grow a new startup while working from any location in the world on your own terms, this will be a great fit for you.

+    **Your tasks**

+    * Identifying new leads and opportunities
+    * Closing new advertising deals and maintaining a strong pipeline of accounts coming in
+    * Maintaining existing business and relationships with your contacts
+    * Representing **Harvest** at international industry trade shows and networking events
+    * Supporting the team as a part of additional projects
+    * Presenting our product's value to the clients and being able to provide them with technical feedback when requested

+    **Your profile**

+    * Relevant experience within the mobile marketing industry (minimum one year)
+    * Ability to work independently just as well as a part of a bigger team
+    * Basic knowledge of sales procedures and CRMs
+    * Superior communication and great presentation skills
+    * A strong personal network would be a big plus
+    * Fluent English, additional languages are a plus
+    * Well-travelled, open-minded and outgoing personality
+    * On top of current industry trends

+    **What we offer**

+    * Flexible working conditions - work from any location and manage your own time!
+    * Flat and transparent hierarchy - you learn from everyone on the team and your tasks can be very varied
+    * We cover any additional costs of travel, software and hardware needed
+    * Competitive compensation and bonus structure
+    * We grow with you - we're open to your suggestions and new business ideas
   is_visible: true
 - title: Mobile Media Buyer (remote)
   text: "**Harvest** is a mobile performance marketing agency started by a team of